About Waiving Core Studio Courses

-All students, new first-year students and transfer students alike, are expected to finalize review and placement for their Core Studio requirements within their first semester (deadline for spring 2015 is February 13).
+All students, new first-year students and transfer students alike, are expected to finalize review and placement for their Core Studio requirements within their first semester (deadline for fall 2015 is October 16).

-Students who enter spring 2015 are not eligible for Portfolio Review after that date.
+Students who enter fall 2015 are not eligible for Portfolio Review after that date.